chhaymatt/employeeCreator/README.md

 startDate contains three different fields for the FormInputs, `startDateDay`, `startDateMonth`, `startDateYear` and translating it back to `YYYY-MM-DD`
 Finding `MM` based on Enum index from value
-`MM` and `DD` requires a leading zero if number is less than 10 otherwise EmployeeDTO won't accept it
+`MM` and `DD` requires a leading zero if number is less than 10 otherwise EmployeeDTO won't accept it Using Console.Table for Inputs and for the payload

 ### Struggle 4 - Axios errors